-The front face of the pouch also has a folded and bar-tacked pull tab, this enables you to easily fit in your bottle, even if the pouch became limp and unresponsive over time (sound familiar?).
+The front face of the pouch also has a folded and bar-tacked pull tab, this enables easy insertion for your bottle, even if the pouch becomes limp and unresponsive over time (sound familiar?).

 The rear of the pouch has MOLLE compatible slots laser cut into it, with a more traditional webbing strap for threading through the aforementioned slots.
 A belt loop (as built into their GP pouches) would have been a nice touch, but the inbuilt MOLLE loops can be repurposed for that if so required.